DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 ## Download Tails

-Go ahead with installing Tails.
+Next step is to install Tails.
 Go to [the install page](https://tails.boum.org/install/index.en.html) and select your operating system.
 If you don´t have an old copy of Tails, select “Install from {Your operating system}”.
 Select “Let´s go” and download the USB image at step 1.1 to a directory on your computer.
 At the download page, make sure to download `tails-signing.key` and the detached signature `tails-amd64-3.XX.XX.img.sig` (at the “OpenPGP signature for the Tails 3.XX.X USB image” link.
 Place the files in the same directory as the .img file.
 Wait until the USB image is downloaded.

 ## Verify signatures